Smoking Behind the Supermarket with You: Uncollected chapters

+Anime

+An anime television series adaptation was announced on July 18, 2025.
+It is set to premiere in 2026 on TBS and its affiliates.

 Reception

-Super no Ura de Yani Sū Futari won the 2022 Next Manga Award in the web category.
+Smoking Behind the Supermarket with You won the 2022 Next Manga Award in the web category.
 The series ranked seventh in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
-It was also nominated for the 16th Manga Taishō.
+It also ranked eighth in the 16th Manga Taishō.
 The series was ranked fourth in the Nationwide Bookstore Employees' Recommended Comics of 2023 and first in the Nationwide Publishers' Recommended Comics of 2023.
 It has over 200,000 copies in circulation as of volume 1.